NicolasManuelMiracco/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

-A comprehensive C++ implementation of the Rock-Paper-Scissors game featuring enhanced user interaction and score tracking.
+One-line description: A comprehensive C++ implementation of the Rock-Paper-Scissors game featuring enhanced user interaction and score tracking.

+Summary: This C++ program simulates a Rock-Paper-Scissors game between a user and the computer.
+It starts by welcoming the player and asking for the number of rounds, with input validation to ensure only integers between 1 and 9 are accepted.
+The game then proceeds through the specified rounds, each time collecting the user's choice (validated for correct input) and generating a random choice for the computer.
+The winner of each round is determined by comparing choices according to the game's rules, with a score updated accordingly.
+If rounds end in a tie, additional rounds are played until a winner emerges.
+The program uses platform-specific functions to highlight text for better visibility.
+After each game, players can choose to play again or exit.
+The implementation handles potential input errors gracefully and ensures an engaging game experience.